-- 1. A population growth goal of 0.50% be established for 2009; and - 2.
-A distribution of the market rate building permit allocations be established as shown on Exhibit A, and based on division of the 2009 growth between urban and rural portions of the unincorporated County on a 67-33% ratio; and - 3.
-The unused 2008 market rate permit allocations be carried over but not be made available for use at this time. - 4.
+- 1. A population growth goal of 0.50% be established for 2010; and - 2.
+A distribution of the market rate building permit allocations be established as shown on Exhibit A, and based on division of the 2010 growth between urban and rural portions of the unincorporated County on a 67-33% ratio; and - 3.
+The unused 2009 market rate permit allocations be carried over but not be made available for use at this time. - 4.
 The continued exemption pursuant to County Code Section 12.02.020 of new affordable units from the requirement to obtain a Building Permit allocation under the County's growth management regulations in order to allow attainment of the housing goals in the County Housing Element.

-PASSED AND ADOPTED by the Planning Commission of the County of Santa Cruz, State of California, this 22nd day of October 2008, by the following vote:
+PASSED AND ADOPTED by the Planning Commission of the County of Santa Cruz, State of California, this 28th day of October 2009, by the following vote:

 AYES: COMMISSIONERS

 NOES: COMMISSIONERS

 ABSENT: COMMISSIONERS

-ABSTAIN: COMMISSIONERS ,
+ABSTAIN: COMMISSIONERS

-ATTEST: · ·

-5 Secretary O ~ 1 Chairperson

-APPROVED AS TO FORM: County Co unsel J
+ATTEST: Secretary Chairperson APPROVED AS TO FORM:

-Attachment A-1: Recommended 2009 Building Permit Allocation Distribution
+Attachment A-1: Recommended 2010 Building Permit Allocation Distribution